uv2s8370/Installing-Kali-Linux-in-Virtual-Box/README.md

 3. This creates a copy in your account

 🤝 **Contributing**
-See CONTRIBUTING.md for full guidelines
+See CONTRIBUTING.md for full guidelines.
+[Click Here](CONTRIBUTING.md)